keyboard-magpie/zen-wedges/README.md

 # zen-wedges
-Tenting bases for corne-ish-zen keyboard
+Tenting bases for corne-ish-zen keyboard with a space for an 18650 battery holder.

 F360 links: